gcallah/SoftwareEngineering/md/chap1.md

 * **Maintainability**
   * The software should be able to address any future changes the consumer may need.

-In order to create such softwares that follow these four princples, the software process (a sequence of activities that is used to produce a program) must include four fundamental acitivies (textbook pg.
+To create such software that follows these four principles, the software process (a sequence of activities that is used to produce a program) must include four fundamental activities (textbook pg.
 23):

 * **Software specification**:
   * Customers and developers define what software is to be built, what